zpoettker/Weatherio-app/README.md

 # Weatherio App

+Weatherio is a web application that uses a weather database api to relay information on any location in the world.
+This weather data is accurate, quick, and most importantly useful in planning ahead in regards to the forecast.

 This is a portfolio project and an application I plan to use in my day-to-day life.
 Created this weather app to test, to sharpen, and to demonstrate my programming skills, aswell as for fun and to create something useful and practical.